protocol/cel-retrieval/saturn-aliens/reports/reward_distribution.md

 The third consideration is whether we should have a singe pool or whether it should be split.
 Splitting means that we would assign specific amounts of Filecoin to specific groups of nodes (L1 vs. L2s) or to specific incentives (e.g. speed and reliability).

 Having multiple pools allows us to tweak the incentives without having to change the reward distribution formulas.
 For instance, if we wish to incent the network to decrease the average TTFB, we could increase the pool assigned to fast retrievals and, as a consequence, there would be more rewards distributed for that specific behavior.
-And the same could be done to incent more L2 nodes to join the network.
-It would also allow clients to pay differently based on the type of service they wish to have.
+Multiple pools also allow clients to pay differently based on the type of service they wish to have.
 For instance, a client could put more money into the "speed" pool to incent a faster delivery.

+Another area where multiple pools can help is in region-based pricing.
+If we find that costs across regions are very different, and we wish to incent specific regions to growth, having reward pools per region is a clean way of achieving this.

 Having in the mind the principle of simplicity over complexity, **having a single pool seems to be the best approach to start**.
 This does not mean that the idea cannot be revisited in later versions.
 However, for the first version, the potential gains do not compensate for the added complexity.